Anthony DiNozzo: Special Agent Ziva David

 Throughout seasons four to ten, Ziva and Tony exhibit a high level of chemistry.
-Although their relationship was not explicit until the beginning of season 11 (when David's actress left the show), the close bond between the two ultimately resulted in their daughter, Tali.
+Although their relationship was not explicit until the beginning of season 11 when David left the show, the close bond between the two ultimately resulted in their daughter, Tali.

 Special Agent E.J.
 Barrett

 E.J. is introduced in the season eight episode "One Last Score".
 She took the lead investigator position in Rota, Spain, which Tony declined.
 Tony and E.J. begin a sexual relationship shortly after her arrival, much to the disapproval of Gibbs.

-In a flashback in the season nine premiere Nature of the Beast, Tony confronted E.J. about her removal of a microchip from the body of a victim of the Port-to-Port killer.
+In a flashback in the season nine premiere, "Nature of the Beast", Tony confronted E.J. about her removal of a microchip from the body of a victim of the Port-to-Port killer.
 Subsequently, Tony suffers memory loss and E.J. disappears while another agent is killed.
 E.J. emerges from hiding in the episode "Housekeeping" and discusses events with Tony at a safe house while he is furious with her for her abrupt disappearance, but they go their separate ways after the killer is apprehended, with E.J. urging Tony to try to pursue a relationship with Ziva.